 There are three primary ways of finding a job on campus.

-There are plenty of jobs to support all students on Davidson's campus who want to work.
-Some of the major employers on campus are Academic Affairs, the Library, the College Union, Athletics and Civic Engagement.
+There are numerous jobs on campus and the college actively works to support those students who want to work.
+Some of the major employers on campus are Academic Affairs, the Library, the College Union, Athletics, and Civic Engagement.

 During the academic year and often during the summer, professors hire students to work with them on research projects.
-Student academic research assistant positions are not typically posted through the jobs website.
+Student academic research assistant positions are either posted on Handshake or offered directly through a professor.
 Such positions should be discussed with faculty directly.
 Often these positions are given to department majors during their junior and senior years.

 The Center for Teaching and Learning (CTL) hires Davidson students to serve as peer tutors in a variety of disciplines such as foreign language, math, science, economics, writing and public speaking.
 In many instances, student tutors provide support for a class which they have taken in a prior semester and in which they have excelled.
 Thus, students interested in tutoring should contact the CTL directly or a faculty member.
 Tutors are often identified by faculty.